 - 2 cups brown rice

-- Add water/broth and brown rice into the instant pot and stir.
+- Add water or broth and brown rice to the Instant Pot and stir.

-- Remove the lid and fluff the brown rice by using fork.
+- Remove the lid and fluff the brown rice with a fork.